fttlov/JCAdvance/README.md

   *Note:* For details on the updated library, visit the [JoyShockLibrary Fork](https://github.com/fttlov/JoyShockLibrary).

   ### Fixes & Adjustments
-  - **Gyro Stick Fix:** Resolved an issue where moving the gyro on the Y-axis caused the stick to erratically snap to the center (a JoyShockLibrary fork for DSAdvance bug).
+  - **Gyro Stick Fix:** Resolved an issue where moving the gyro on the Y-axis caused the stick to erratically snap to the center (a JoyShockLibrary fork for DSAdvance bug). <br>
   - **EMA Smoothing Filter:** Smooths out shaky hands. *Note:* Adds slight latency (e.g., at 60fps: value 25 ~2.7ms, value 50 ~8ms, value 75 ~24ms).
   - **Joy-Con Rumble:** Patched rumble logic for Joy-Cons (added `PacketCounter2`, flood protection, etc.).
   - **Connection Stability:** Faster connection/disconnection handling, especially for the secondary Joy-Con.